Icesito68/7xx-Drivers/README.md

 Huge thanks to @gus33000 for sharing the necessary drivers for the 778g (and for being a pioneer in many of these things)

+Thanks to [ETCHDEV](https://github.com/ETCHDEV) for adding some drivers for lisa

 Thanks to [Idonotkno](https://github.com/Idonotkno/sc7180-drivers_mtp7180) for sharing the necessary drivers for the 720g

 ## Resources